Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - This is available for blob service (storing objects)
         - `Storage account || container` to see if you have blob data in place
         - Create a user in Azure active directory `Azure active dirctory > all users`
+        - Then go to `storage account || access control > add` to assign a role and select the user you just created
+            - Example roles to choose from: reader, storage blob data reader
+        - Once you create a user in Azure AD, you will be able to directly log into Azure from the storage explorer
     - `Access keys `- easiest, but less secure - These are unique to a storage account - downside: they grant access to the entire storage account not just a particular service.
 You can access the keys at `storage account || access keys` - You can manage the storage accounts using **Azure storage explorer**.
 The keys link the storage explorer on your computer to the storage account to Azure.
 You can regenerate the keys is you suspect that an unauthorized access has been obtained
     - Creating shared `access signatures` - authorizing service, time bound access
         - Go to `storage account || shared access signature`